soorya38/thinkex-OSS/README.md

 ## Features

-ThinkEx is built to make context **explicit, structured, and reusable**:

 - **Context you control**: Hand-pick the exact cards/notes/document sections the AI can use (no “guessy” retrieval).
 - **Spatial canvas**: Arrange notes, PDFs, videos, and chat side-by-side to spot connections and compare sources.
 - **First-class documents**: Native PDF viewing with highlights/annotations; add YouTube with transcript-backed context.